Sijuanu/example-repo/README.md

-1. #Example Repository
+#Example Repository
-2. This is a sample repo, hello world!
+This is a sample repo, hello world!

+This is a second change.